 The UW Bothell Business School is committed to providing students the opportunity to earn independent study credit for working closely with faculty on research projects.
 Well-designed and implemented projects provide qualified students the opportunity to develop and conduct projects in collaboration with campus faculty.

 Before starting an independent study project, students must demonstrate adequate preparation, as evidenced by grades and/or previous coursework in the area of proposed research.
 During the project the student will apply, critique and extend knowledge they have gained in the classroom.
-Students can seek out new theory and findings relevant to the particular context they are researching and produce a final project which presents their insights and recommendations in an academically rigorous, rhetorically competent manner.
+Students can seek out new theories and findings relevant to the particular context they are researching and produce a final project which presents their insights and recommendations in an academically rigorous, rhetorically competent manner.

-The Partners in the Independent Study
+Partners in the independent study